kayisoft/kayishort/README.md

 ## Limitations
 * Currently does not support non-ascii URLs. (i.e. URLs containing symbols or Chinese or Arabic characters, etc.)

 * Only supports the `SBCL` Common-Lisp implementation at the moment.

+* Database migrations are dump.
+We just run all migrations on start without recording what migrations we ran in the database.
+For now, that means any new database migrations must be idempotent. `IF NOT EXISTS` is your friend.

 ## License
 Unlicensed